spcourse/sp1/index.md

 ### Deadlines

 > In light of the Covid-19 measures, the deadline schema has been revised.
 To make the schedule a bit lighter and allow everyone to take the week of March 22 - 26 off, we made level 3 an optional part of the programme.
-You can decide to do level 3 in which case follow the dates in parentheses ().
+You can decide to still do level 3, in which case follow the dates in parentheses ().
 Otherwise follow the new dates.
 >
 > For people following the 4-week schedule: if you skip level 3, please start Scientific Programming already Feb 18 this way you'll be able to finish before March 19.